lottev1991/Dollmaker-NEO/README.md

 You are free to customize these however you see fit (though see below for notes).

 ## Customization notes
 - Do **not** style the dollmaker container with the `max-width` CSS property; please use a static `width` instead. `max-width` will screw up the positions of the draggables and will also affect html2canvas rendering.
-Feel free to implement responsive scaling if necessary; the final doll image will always be scaled back to 100%.
+Feel free to implement responsive sizes and offsets if necessary.
 - The CSS `border` property might mess with image positions on mobile.
 Please keep this in mind when customizing and don't forget to test.